Asynchronous multi-class traffic management in wide area networks: Numerical Result

 \subsection{Simulation Setup}

-This section investigates the performance of AMTM and compares it with other existing approaches.
-Rather than employing randomly generated topologies, we utilize the topology of a real network from an open source dataset\cite{GlobalNetRu}.
-Fig. \ref{fig11} illustrates this topology, consisting of 25 nodes and 110 directed links, whereby the link capacity is fixed at 5 Gbps.
+\textbf{Network Settings.} This section investigates the performance of AMTM and compares it with other existing approaches.
+We build a flow-level simulator based on Python, and Appendix B provides a detailed description of the simulator.
+The topology of a real network from an open source dataset\cite{GlobalNetRu} is utilized during simulation.
+Fig. \ref{fig11} illustrates this topology, consisting of 25 nodes and 110 directed links, whereby the link capacity is set as 5 Gbps.
 A service broker is deployed in each node, and a TE server is deployed in the network.
-The service broker executes the FDTC action in Algorithm 1 upon a new flow arrival.
-The switch nodes collect network states $r_{pt}^s$, $R_{pt}^s$, $\mathcal{I}_{et}$ and send them to the TE server.
-The TE server is set to execute the NIPU action in Algorithm 2 with a specific frequency.
+The service brokers execute Algorithm 1 upon the arrival of new flows.
+The switch nodes generate observations $r_{pt}^s$, $R_{pt}^s$, and $\mathcal{I}_{et}$ and send them to the TE server.
+The TE server is set to execute Algorithm 2 once in a second.

-During the simulation, users generate multi-class flows based on the parameters specified in TABLE \ref{Flow}.
-Interactive flows, which are short and delay-sensitive, have the highest weight since little QoS degradation causes a poor user experience.
-Similarly, real-time multimedia with a higher rate and duration requires low delay to enhance user experience.
-Elastic flows, such as FTP data transfer, are delay-tolerant and have the lowest weight.
+\textbf{Traffic Settings.} During the simulation, users generate multi-class flows based on the parameters specified in Table \ref{Flow}.
+Interactive flows, which are short and delay-sensitive, have the highest weight, since little QoS degradation causes a poor user experience.
+Similarly, streaming media flows with higher rates and durations require a low delivery delay to enhance the user experience.
+Elastic flows, such as FTP data transfers, are delay-tolerant and have the lowest weights.
 We maintain the ratio of delay-sensitive flows in both quantity and traffic, in compliance with the traffic characteristics in previous research \cite{benson2010network}.
-To guarantee a fair service among different flows, we utilize $u_j(x_j)=\frac{w_j}{1-\alpha}x_j^{1-\alpha}$ as the utility function during the simulation, and the corresponding $w_j$ are listed in TABLE \ref{Flow}.
+To guarantee a fair service among different flows, we utilize $u_j(x_j)=\frac{w_j}{1-\alpha}x_j^{1-\alpha}$ as the utility function, and the corresponding $w_j$ are listed in Table \ref{Flow}.
 The value of $\alpha$ indicates the degree of marginal diminishing in throughput, and we set $\alpha=0.5$, a value located between $\alpha=0$ (linear utility function) and $\alpha=1$ (log function).
-The arrival of generated flows follows a Poisson process, and the arrival intensity is adjusted to various values to investigate the performance under different traffic loads.
+The arrival of the generated flows follows a Poisson process, and the arrival intensity is adjusted to various values to investigate the performance under different traffic loads.
 In addition, each generated flow is randomly assigned a source node and a destination node.